waypmuct/FreeRuNet/README.md

 Repo content:
 - amneziawg-amd64-1.0.2.msi -- installation file for Windows.
-- GeneralWarpgens -- contains various created configurations (they may not work).
+- generalWarpgens -- contains various created configurations (they may not work).
-- IsWorking -- only tested and working configurations are located at this address.
+- isWorking -- only tested and working configurations are located at this address.

 Services for generating configurations:
 - warp.llimonix.pw